 Is Protein Powder Safe?

-While this question goes hand-in-hand with the question above to some degree (because if something is generally healthy, then it’s by logic generally safe as well), those that ask it are typically referring to questions of more specificity (i.e. safe for children, safe during pregnancy, etc.).
+While this question goes hand-in-hand with the question above to some degree (because if something is generally healthy, then it’s by logic generally safe as well), those that ask it are typically referring to questions of more specificity (i.e. is whey protein powder safe for teens, kids, safe during pregnancy, etc.).